Antenna

 Prints the properties of this

-title (str (default: None)) – If specified, it is used as a title for the printed information.
+title (str or None) – If specified, it is used as the title for the printed information.
+If None (the default), the text “Antenna Panel:” is used for the title.

 - Returns: